-Cell phones/electronic devices are not permitted during class time without the expressed permission of school faculty for the purpose of an educational activity.
-In order to ensure the school's cell phone policy is being followed, students will not be permitted to use their phones or other electronic devices in the hallway or other school areas during class time.
-Cell phones, earbuds, and other electronic devices must be turned off and out of sight during instructional time.
+In order to ensure the school's cell phone/electronic device policy is being followed, students will not be permitted to use their phones or other electronic devices in the hallway or other school areas from 8:00 am to 2:45 pm.
+Electronic devices must be turned off and out of sight during the school day.
+The exception to this rule is that students will be allowed to use their cell phones/electronic devices during their lunch period.

 If there is a violation of the policy the following action will occur:

-- 1st Offense Cell phone/electronic device will be confiscated by the staff member.
-The student will receive the phone at the end of the class period. - 2nd Offense Cell phone/electronic device will be confiscated by the staff member and turned into the office.
-The student will be able to pick the phone up at the end of the day. - 3rd Offense Cell phone/electronic device will be confiscated by the staff member and turned into the office.
-The phone must be picked up in the main office by a parent/guardian between the hours 7:30 AM and 3:30 PM. - 4th+ Offense: Will result in disciplinary action up to and including Out of School Suspension.
+- 1st & 2nd Offense Electronic device will be confiscated by the staff member and turned into the office.
+The student will be able to pick the device up at the end of the day. - 3rd Offense Electronic device will be confiscated by the staff member and turned into the office.
+The device must be picked up in the main office by a parent/guardian between the hours 7:30 AM and 3:30 PM. - 4th+ Offense: Electronic device will be confiscated by the staff member and turned into the office.
+The device must be picked up in the main office by a parent/guardian between the hours 7:30 AM and 3:30 PM.
+Additional disciplinary action up to and including out-of-school suspension will occur.

-Students who refuse to give their cell phone/electronic device to a staff member when asked will automatically be referred to the office.
-Students who are referred to the office for refusal to comply with the directive to give a requested cell phone/electronic device to a staff member will lose cell phone/electronic device privileges for the rest of the day and a parent/guardian will need to pick up the confiscated device between 7:30 AM and 3:30 PM.
+Students who refuse to give their cell phone, smartwatches, headphones, earbuds, or other electronic devices to a staff member when asked will automatically be referred to the office.
+Students who are referred to the office for refusal to comply with the directive to give a requested device to a staff member will lose electronic device privileges for the rest of the day and a parent/guardian will need to pick up the confiscated device between 7:30 AM and 3:30 PM.
 Additionally, appropriate disciplinary action will be taken up to and including out-of-school suspension.
-The student is responsible for a cell phone/electronic device that is in their possession.

-Students are responsible for their cell phones/electronic devices while on school grounds.
-CHS will not be held responsible for any lost or stolen cell phones/electronic devices.
+Students are responsible for their cell phones, headphones, smart watches, earbuds, and any other electronic devices they are in possession of while on school grounds.
+CHS will not be held responsible for any lost or stolen items.